storyprotocol/documentation/docs/Developers/python-sdk/attach-license-terms-to-an-ip-asset-python.md

 There are a few different ways you can do this, depending on what works best for you:

 1. Attach Existing License Terms to Existing IP Asset
-2. Register New IP Asset and Attach License Terms
+2. Register New IP Asset and Attach License Terms (COMING SOON)
-3. Register New Terms and Attach to an Existing IP Asset
+3. Register New Terms and Attach to an Existing IP Asset (COMING SOON)
 4. Mint NFT, Register as IP Asset, and Attach Terms

 ## Prerequisites